ryyppy/rescript-promise/README.md

 - `t-first` bindings
 - Fully compatible with the builtin `Js.Promise.t` type
-- `map` for transforming values in a promise chain
+- `map` for transforming values within a promise chain
 - `catch` for catching any JS or ReScript errors (all represented as an `exn` value)
-- `then` for chaining nested promises
+- `then` for chaining functions that return another promise
 - `all` and `race` for running promises concurrently
 - `finally` for arbitrary tasks after a promise has rejected / resolved
 - Globally accessible `Promise` module that doesn't collide with `Js.Promise`